 Incident DetailsCause of Death:

-Deputy Sheriff Jacob Pickett was shot and killed during a foot pursuit of a suspect.
+Deputy Sheriff Jacob Pickett died three days after being shot during a foot pursuit.

 Officers with the Lebanon Police Department were attempting to serve a warrant on a female subject on Yates Street.
 While there, a 28-year-old male known to police was seen in the area who had active warrants for auto theft and possession of a syringe.